Thy-GoD/Thy_GoD_Docker/README.md

 Note that this is automatically done in the tools script, but I have not tested if it works all the time.

+With Bloodhound's new updated push to using a Dockerized system instead, I've opted to pre-configure <br>
+a docker-compose.yml file from their directory, to work in conjunction with this container.

+Therefore, all you have to do is just run `docker-compose up` (`docker-compose down -v` to remove the containers.)<br>
+in the new /Bloodhound directory.

+Sharphound will still be available within the container itself.

+This is subject to change as Bloodhound Community Edition is still being developed and it's new.

 ## Note:

 I will occasionally make changes to the container, in order to optimize, add, edit, or fix bugs.